KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 ## Objective & Goal :

-The purpose of this excercise is to preform  object-human tracking by developing a deep learning network that locates a particular human target within an image.This deep learning model that will allow a simulated quadcopter to follow around the person that it detects!
+The purpose of this excercise is to preform  object-human tracking by developing a deep learning network that locates a particular human target within an image.This deep learning model  will allow a simulated quadcopter to follow around the person that it detects!

 ## Additional Submissions :
 In addition to this report note that the html version of the notebook  and .h5 files of the weights (in weights forlder) are submitted as part of this repository.